WoodyChang21/To-do-List/README.md

 #### Register
-The user can click the **"RANK"** button to see the overall ranking of the group
+For the first time user, they can click the register button on the side to register a new account
 <img width="1128" alt="image" src="https://user-images.githubusercontent.com/99929453/219260859-a83bf7e0-a52e-4b8b-830a-3c64b2635e72.png">